mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bizdoc-1-0-0.md

 `id-string` is an encoded public key value computed using KERI key management techniques[V2.1][36][37][38].
 The KERI seed value can be any globally unique value including, for example, a composite database record key, bizdoc key, or GUID value.
-Trusted Digital Web "Business Document" Identifier `id-string` values are encoded using the `Base64` encoding method.
+Trusted Digital Web "Business Document" Identifier `id-string` values are encoded using the KERI `Base64` encoding method.

-`idchar` consists of all the characters in the `Base64` char set which is first defined by Bitcoin.
+`idchar` consists of all the characters in the KERI `Base64` character set.

+NOTE: In the following examples, `BF5pxRJP6THrUtlDdhh07hJEDKrJxkcR9m5u1xs33bhp` is an example KERI-based `Base64` id-string`; a placeholder `id-string`.

 ### Example 1.
 Trusted Digital Web "Business Document" Schema Identifier
 ```